How to choose a USB-C hub versus a Thunderbolt dock

 We originally divided this guide into three categories: USB-C to USB-A hubs; a second group that added microSD and SD card slots; and a third, “kitchen sink” collection that would add a variety of additional ports.
 We were very pleased to discover that some manufacturers offer SD/microSD slots for the price of USB-C to USB-A hubs, so we consolidated those features into one “Basic” category.

 We used bus-powered peripherals to test each hub: an SSD, a hard drive, and a rewriteable DVD drive, all to make sure enough power was being delivered.
 We also ran speed tests on those hubs with ethernet connections, just to detect any anomalous results.
+We performed spot checks with other peripherals.

 We measured the surface temperature while these tests were run.
 You’ll see some buyers on Amazon pages complaining about how hot a hub gets; some do get on the warmer side.